 - It helps you go within and experience a higher awareness.

-- One of the purposes of meditation is to help you gain freedom from constantly nagging thoughts and worries, and quiet the nonstop chatter of your mind.
+- One of its purposes is to help you gain freedom from constantly nagging thoughts and worries, and quiet the nonstop chatter of your mind.

 Meditation plays an important role in many religions and spiritual traditions, and has always been practiced everywhere, from ancient times until the present day.